 Thoughts on Thanksgiving

 Turkey day, a grand American holiday in need of a makeover.
-More respected than any civic holiday, more meaningful than most religious holidays, and more connected to the spirit of charity and kindness to make any American proud!
-So why has Thanksgiving become the red-headed step child of American holidays?
-I don't know, but it pisses me off.
+More respected than any civic holiday, more meaningful than most religious holidays, and more connected to the human spirit to make any American proud!
+So why, then has Thanksgiving become the red-headed step child of American holidays?

 Powered by corporate greed, Thanksgiving has been nearly bitch-slapped off the calendar.
-Walk into any retailer and you will notice the seasonal aisle goes from Halloween to Christmas.
-And lately, I get nauseous hearing the first Xmas song played weeks before Turkey Day.
-This year it took only ONE day after Halloween before I saw the first television commercial for Xmas bargains.
-As annoyed as I was, I wonder how irritating the commercials must be to non-Christians.
+Walk into any retailer and you’lll notice the seasonal aisle goes from Halloween to Christmas, complete with holiday music piped in weeks before Turkey Day.
+This year it took only ONE day after Halloween before witnessing the first X Mas TV commercial.
+Despite the overkill, how irritating must those commercials be to non-Christians.
 Thank you Wal Mart.

-As a child, with only seven TV channel choices, my family looked forward to watching King Kong and Mighty Joe Young every year.
-I have no idea why that tradition existed, but claymation gorillas were far more entertaining than the helmeted, drugged up, overpaid and undereducated gorillas we have to endure on television today.
-Fortunately, thanks to cable television, a recent tradition of broadcasting the 'Godfather' trilogy has taken place, though I do not see themes of American thankfulness projected there either.
+Growing up with only seven TV channel choices, King Kong and Mighty Joe Young were somehow America’s most popular Thanksgiving custom.
+I’ve no idea why claymation gorillas were more entertaining than the overpaid and undereducated gorillas on the gridiron.
+Thanks to cable television, a new tradition of broadcasting the 'Godfather' trilogy has emerged; though themes of thankfulness seem lost here as well.

 Our culinary tastes have also evolved since the 1600's.
-While it’s a noble gesture to enjoy chestnuts and porridge, these items are not sold at Starbucks, McDonald’s, or even Costco.
-(But I can purchase the Stone Temple Pilot's Christmas cd at most of the aforementioned locations.)
-Quail and wild berries don't even look good on Iron Chef, and Grandma's stuffing recipe just isn't satisfying the native people any longer.
-The turkey deep fryer really hasn't qualified as a makeover either, but we are on our way.
+While it’s a noble gesture to enjoy chestnuts and porridge, these items are not sold at Chick-fil-A, Starbucks, or Panera.
+Wild berries and Quail look terrible on cooking shows, and Grandma's stuffing recipe just isn't satisfying the native people any longer.
+The turkey deep fryer isn't much of a makeover either, but we’re on our way.

-Another reason the meaning of Thanksgiving has been diluted is due to the lack of reasons to gather with family.
-Let's face it, most American families today divide their holiday time between in-laws, outlaws, step children, ex-spouses, and new faces due to our revolving-door family units.
-Just having the family patriarch carve the turkey isn't so special anymore.
-Today, the famous Norman Rockwell painting wouldn’t be complete without dad's new wife and her illegitimate child at the table, along with his facially pierced daughter from his first marriage seen center frame updating her instagram status and wearing headphones.
-Whether you agree or not, things certainly ARE different, and everyone finds different meaning in disjointed ways.
-And despite Governor Mario "Covid" Cuomo's spying black eye in holiday history, I'm still thankful for many things.
+Another reason Thanksgiving has been diluted is the broken family.
+Let's face it, most American families today divide their holiday time between in-laws, outlaws, step children, ex-spouses, and new faces due to our revolving-door families.
+Having the patriarch carve the turkey isn't so special anymore.
+Today, the famous Rockwell painting wouldn’t be complete without dad's new wife and her facially pierced child from a former marriage.
+The Gen Z’er would be center frame wearing headphones and updating her instagram status.
+Whether you agree or not, things certainly ARE different.
+And despite Governor Cuomo's spying black eye in holiday history, there's still a list of reasons to remain thankful.

-I am forever grateful for the 1970 Stephen Stills song, "Love the one you're with." and my oral fixation.
-After a wonderful Thanksgiving meal in the early 1990's, I elected to drive my Step Brother home to the West Village in my father's Pontiac Grand Am.
-While driving past the famous Tower Records mega store and knowing it to be open every day 'till midnight, I pulled over to search the late night bins in search of the vinyl record.
-To this day, I still keep notes of songs to purchase.
+*I am forever grateful for the 1970 Stephen Stills song, "Love the one you're with." and my oral fixation.
+After a wonderful Thanksgiving meal in the early 1990's, I drove my Step Brother home to the West Village in the old man’s Pontiac Grand Am.
+While driving past the famous Tower Records mega store and knowing it to be open every day 'till midnight, I pulled over to browse the bins in search of the vinyl record.

-Thankful for vision, I still cannot walk into a music store without dedicating at least an hour.
-(One of the pleasant experiences technology is rendering obsolete.)
-Eager to get home and spin the record, (which I still own) I hustled through the cold air and tried to start Dad's car, but it would not turn over.
-Stepping out onto Broadway, I noticed a huge puddle of oil under the car and traced it back to a small hole in the oil pan.
-Thankfully, as gas stations in Manhattan are as rare as hen's nuts, a nearby station hooked me up with a few quarts, and my mouthful of gum plugged the hole all the way to Coney Island, thereby saving the engine from ceasing.
-Had I not stopped that thankful evening, I'm sure my heavy foot would have ceased that engine on the Brooklyn-Queens expressway.
+Eager to get home and spin the record, and hustling through the cold air, Dad's car would not turn over.
+Lying spread eagle on Broadway in a new leather jacket, a puddle of oil was traced back to a small hole in the oil pan.
+Thankfully, as gas stations in Manhattan are as rare as hen's nuts, the old station on Broadway /Houston sold a few quarts.
+A four hour wad of chewed gum then plugged the hole all the way to Coney Island, saving the engine from ceasing.
+Had the sports car not stopped that thankful evening, a heavy foot would certainly have ceased that engine on the Brooklyn-Queens expressway.

-Today, I am forever thankful to drive a Jeep.
+*Today, I am thankful to drive a Jeep.
 That small vehicle has paid for itself in New York City parking alone.
 One Thanksgiving Eve around Y2K, I was lucky enough to have off for the biggest party night of the year.
-While I bounced around the bars of Bay Ridge, other rookies I worked with weren't so lucky.
-Right in front of Lily's bar, I squeezed the truck between two parked cars at metered spots, and marched inside with some extra holiday cheer.
+Other rookies weren't as thankful or lucky.
+While bouncing around Bay Ridge, I squeezed the jeep between two parked cars at metered spots, and marched inside Lily’s bar with some extra holiday cheer.
 After closing, when the Irish staff pushed a hundred revelers into the dawn's early light, so proudly we hailed my Jeep, wrapped in 10 layers of crime scene tape.

 "So what's your story?"
-I asked aloud speaking into the rear view mirror.
+I asked speaking into the rear view mirror.

 "I'm house-sitting chickens for my friend for the holiday weekend," Mary said.